It’s important to take these steps, so we don’t fall victim to a mobile device takeover—and know what to do if our number does get “hijacked.”

 Create layers of verification.

-- Add a verbal password to your mobile service account.
+- Add a verbal password to your mobile service account and lock your account to prevent your phone number from being transferred or ported without your authorization.
 Contact your mobile device provider immediately to do so.

 - Enable multi-factor authentication for all online accounts, if offered by the mobile service provider.
 Enable your device to automatically lock itself after a period of inactivity.